14 Important Questions to Ask About Matching Gifts

 Maybe it’s a major donor who matches contributions made during a big campaign.
 As a nonprofit professional, you might’ve even participated in one of those.
 But have corporate matching gifts ever occurred to you?

-Many donors, including those who give to your organization, are eligible for matching gifts through their employer.
-But this is a fundraising strategy that’s underutilized by nonprofits way too many times.
+Many donors, including those who give to your organization, are eligible for matching gifts through their employers.
+However, nonprofits often underutilize this fundraising strategy.

-Matching gifts are basically free money.
-They let donors to maximize the impact of their gift without reaching back into their own pockets.
-Can you think of anything better?
+Matching gifts are essentially free money.
+They let donors maximize the impact of their gifts without reaching back into their own pockets.
+As a result, nonprofits can double or even triple their donation revenue.

 Matching gift programs vary by company, but here is the process in a nutshell: